-If there was any one topic I think my ears are metaphorically and possible realistically bleeding from being filled with advice from my mother, sister, cousin, mail man, grocery check-out clerk and everyone, anyone and even the nobodies in between it is toddler discipline.
+If there’s one topic I think my ears are metaphorically bleeding from being filled with advice from it’s toddler discipline.
 Absolutely everyone I know has a sure-fire, no-fail, you-got-to-do-it method of disciplining a toddler, and I think every last one of them could possibly be right.
 I think every toddler is different.
-I think no one single toddler discipline technique will work for every single child and the real first step is to determine which method of toddler discipline is going to work for your toddling gremlin.
+I think no one single toddler discipline technique will work for every single child, and the real first step is to determine which method of toddler discipline is going to work for your toddling gremlin.
 So here goes, let’s figure it out together, the best toddler discipline technique for your toddler.

 What are the different styles of toddler discipline?